in-op/PokemonGen1/INSTALL.md

 ```
 This will open up an interactive interface that will guide you through a few options:

--For the `Source project` step, choose `PokemonGeneration1`.
+- For the `Source project` step, choose `PokemonGeneration1`.
 This is where all the method and classes are.

--For `Upgrade Type`, choose `In-place project upgrade`.
+- For `Upgrade Type`, choose `In-place project upgrade`.
 This will overwrite the existing project, which is why you might want to make a new branch.
 In any case, you can use `git checkout master` to get the original files back.

--For `Target Framework`, choose the one corresponding to the .NET version you have installed.
+- For `Target Framework`, choose the one corresponding to the .NET version you have installed.

--For the confirmation step (`Upgrade`), input `y` or hit `Enter`.
+- For the confirmation step (`Upgrade`), input `y` or hit `Enter`.
 (Unless you made a mistake, in which case you should input `n` and try again from the beginning.)

 A whole bunch of stuff will be printed in the console.
 If the process concludes with no errors, you're ready to go!